FaresHerhar/Yfetch/README.md

 * CONFIGURE THE DIRECTORY WHERE YOU WANT TO STORE THE DATA.

-HOW TO GET API KEY:
+HOW TO GET AN API KEY:
 ----------
 * [Tutorial En](https://www.youtube.com/watch?v=pP4zvduVAqo)